SoftwareAG/webmethods-api-gateway/docs/articles/operations/API Gateway migration steps - Simplified/README.md

 API Gateway supports migration of data from older version to newer versions.
 In this tutorial we will go through the following migration types in detail.

-*   Migration using direct mode for standalone
+*   Migration for standalone
-*   Migration using direct mode for cluster
+*   Migration for cluster

 Note: This tutorial is applicable for on-premise installation only